istio-ecosystem/security-policy-migrate/README.md

 1. Before applying in a real cluster, double check the beta policies again to make sure it is correct.

+## Rollback

+To rollback the generated beta policy in case it is not working as expected, you just delete the beta policy from your cluster if you are using Istio 1.5, then re-apply your alpha policy.

+Istio 1.5 is a transitive version that supports both alpha and beta policy.
+The beta version takes precedence over the alpha version.

+If you are using dual control plane upgrade, first switch back to the old control plane (e.g. 1.4) and then re-apply the alpha policy.

 ## Supported Policy

 This tool supports converting v1alpha1 authentication policy with the following limitations: